AHF Support Summary:

 Why Was The Building Under Threat?

-Unused for almost twenty years and without an obvious use, the interior has lost its upper floor.
-Stratford District Council, which owns the Toll House, has kept it wind and watertight, but under increasing financial pressure, needed to find a way to ensure its sustainable future.
+Designated among the most important and exceptional 2.5% of our national built heritage, the Toll House is Grade I listed and is on Historic England’s Heritage at Risk Register.
+The interior had lost its upper floor.
+Stratford District Council, which owns the Toll House, had kept it wind and watertight, but under increasing financial pressure, needed to find a way to ensure its sustainable future.

 How Was It Saved?

 The local civic society, the Stratford Society is concerned with maintaining high environmental and design standards in the town.
 A few of their members were keen to explore the restoration of the Toll House and a small working party was set up.
 Ultimately they formed a building preservation trust, Stratford Historic Buildings Trust (SHBT).
 AHF’s early stage grants enabled the Trust to employ a small team led by a conservation-accredited architect to carry out an options appraisal and identify a sustainable new use.
 Initially things did not look promising, but the Trust’s persistence and determination to succeed paid off and a potential user was identified.
 Historic England has been closely involved in the scheme, helping the Trust to minimise costs while conserving historically significant materials.